Bayesian Soft Actor-Critic: A Directed Acyclic Strategy Graph Based Deep Reinforcement Learning

-\paragraph*{Contributions} In this paper, we first introduce the Bayesian Strategy Network (BSN) based on the Bayesian net to decompose a complex strategy or intricate behavior into several simple tactics or actions.
-An example of a BSN-based strategy decomposition (or action dependencies) of a Biped Robot is shown in Fig.~\ref{fig:overview}.
-Then, we propose a new DRL model termed Bayesian Soft Actor-Critic (BSAC), which integrates the Bayesian Strategy Networks (BSN) and the state-of-the-art SAC method.
-By building several simple sub-policies organizing as BSN, BSAC provides a more flexible and suitable joint policy distribution to adapt to the Q-value distribution, increasing sample efficiency and boosting training performance.
-We demonstrate the effectiveness of the BSAC against the SAC method and other state-of-the-art approaches, like Policy Optimization (PPO) \cite{schulman2017proximal}, Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015continuous}, and Twin Delayed Deep Deterministic (TD3) \cite{fujimoto2018addressing}, on the standard continuous control benchmark domains in MuJoCo \cite{todorov2012mujoco} with the OpenAI Gym \cite{1606.01540} environment.
-The results show that the promising potential of the BSAC can achieve more efficient sample learning.
-We open-source the BSAC approach's code base in Github, available at \url{https://github.com/herolab-uga/bsac}.
+To address this gap, this paper first introduces the Bayesian Strategy Network (BSN) based on the Bayesian net to decompose a complex strategy or intricate behavior into several simple tactics or actions.
+An example of a BSN-based strategy decomposition (or action dependencies) of a robot dog is shown in Fig.~\ref{fig:overview}.
+Furthermore, we propose a new DRL model termed Bayesian Soft Actor-Critic (BSAC), which integrates the Bayesian Strategy Networks (BSN) and the state-of-the-art SAC method.
+We demonstrate the effectiveness of the BSAC against the other state-of-the-art approaches on the standard continuous control benchmark domains in the OpenAI Gym environment.